evanriley12/ThePlanners-PKI-Room-Scheduler/README.md

     - Font and text size changes to make information more readable.
     - The class dropdown menu now adds leading 0's to the section number to make the line length more consistent.

-Our Integration branch has our most updated version.
+Our Main branch has our most updated version.